 Laurence deflected this criticism by stating that the company’s financial crime controls are the “best in class”, establishing that players are in very safe hands with VGW casinos.

-VGW has also been fielding lawsuits from individual plaintiffs in Georgia, Ohio, Florida, and most recently Mississippi, claiming that the company should not be allowed to operate in their states.
-So far, Lawrence has managed to dodge most of these lawsuits, continuing to operate in 45 US states.
+VGW has also been fielding lawsuits from individual plaintiffs in Connecticut, Georgia, Ohio, Florida, and most recently Mississippi, claiming that the company should not be allowed to operate in their states.
+So far, Lawrence has managed to dodge most of these lawsuits, continuing to operate in 44 US states.
 That’s pretty impressive when you consider that most sweepstakes casinos don’t even come close to that kind of coverage!

 Our Thoughts